LukeDevs/terraform-azurerm-lb-aoai/README.md

 ## Notes
 * Currently the deployed Azure OpenAI services are publicly addressable.
 Direct access to the Azure OpenAI services is restricted through the use of a Network Firewall Rule applied to each service.
 This rule is configured to only permit traffic coming from the Azure Application Gateway.

+## Known Issues

+* CONTEXT: The Azure OpenAI Services identify as Azure Cognitive Services behind the scenes.
+Each Azure OpenAI Service is by default provisioned with maxmimum Tokens Per Minute quota assigned to it for the region its been deployed into.
+This module will fail to deploy if the Azure OpenAI Service is already at its maximum quota for that region.

+  ISSUE: Deleting Azure OpenAI Services via the portal will delete the resource from the Azure portal but does not release the Tokens Per Minute quota for the region.
+The platform registers these Azure OpenAI Services as 'Soft Deleted', these soft deleted instances will need to be purged to allow the module to deploy correctly into each region.

+  RESOLUTION: Use the aoai-soft-delete-purger.sh script to purge these soft deleted instances and free up the region based quota.